seabatt/ai-readiness-assessment/replit.md

 ### Feature Specifications
 -   **ConnectedAppLogos component**: Displays logos with hover tooltips.
 Supports "prominent" mode with circular backgrounds, borders, and hover scale effects for emphasizing key integrations.
 -   **V5 Report**: The primary/default report experience (as of October 2025), offering API-grounded analysis and specific recommendations with a reorganized section order for clearer user flow.
-Available at `/report/v5/new` route.
+Available at `/report/v5/[id]` route where `[id]` can be "new" (loads from sessionStorage) or a database UUID (loads from database).
+Share button copies current URL to clipboard for easy sharing of persisted reports.
 -   **V4 Report**: Previous report version, still available at `/report/v4/new` route.
 Currently identical to V5.
 -   **Assessment Data**: Captures monthly tickets, ticket distribution, and additional context.
+Each completed assessment is persisted to PostgreSQL with a unique UUID for future retrieval and sharing with sales reps.
 -   **Workflow Steps Styling**: Collapsible "How it Works" section with updated number styling and toggle arrow positioned left of text.

 ## External Dependencies